-2.4.2 Making Infrastructure Resilient to Climate Change There are currently no data or analysis that estimate the cost of upgrading our water infrastructure beyond mere compliance to achieve resilience to the impacts of climate change.
+2.4.2 Making Infrastructure Resilient to Climate Change There is currently no analysis that provides a comprehensive estimate of the cost of upgrading our water infrastructure beyond mere compliance to achieve resilience to the impacts of climate change.

 5. Access for all New Jerseyans to water resources for all necessary uses is universally affordable and fairly distributed now and across generations.